datareel/datareel/cluster_manager/README.txt

 Save changes and exit VI.

-IPADDR and PREFIX or NETMASK will be set by DRCM server when the node resource is activated.
+IPADDR and PREFIX or NETMASK will be set by the DRCM server when the node resource is activated.

 # ifup eth0:1